thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 * Select the newly created `Dataset` and create a new experiment.
 <img src="images/aml/11-aml-studio.PNG" height= 200>

-1. Specify a name, we use `sap-data-ml-experiment`
+1. Specify a name, we use `u##sap-data-ml-experiment`
 2. Select the `Target Column` : in our case we will use `PAYMENTDELAYINDAYS` to predict the forecast.

 <img src="images/aml/ml4.jpg">

-3. Create a new compute that will be used to train your model.
-As name we use `sap-data-ml-vm`.
+3. Create or re-use a new compute that will be used to train your model.
+As name we use `u##sap-data-ml-vm`.
 In this example we use a maximum of 3 nodes to increase the processing power.

 <img src="images/aml/ml5.jpg" height=500>
 <img src="images/aml/ml6.jpg">